MontiCore/EmbeddedMontiArc/README.md

 see [TUTORIAL_ADD_MIDDLEWARE.md](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMAM2Middleware/blob/master/TUTORIAL_ADD_MIDDLEWARE.md)

 ## Dependencies needed to compile the generated projects
+### Note
+The generator creates compile scripts for all supported compilers.
+A project with ROS Middleware contains `compile.sh`, as only Linux is supported by ROS.
+A project with ROS2 contains `compile.sh` and `compileMsbuild.bat` as Linux and Windows(with Msbuild) are supported.
+If you are having problems compiling on Windows because of the path length limit, use `substCompileMsbuild.bat` or  `substCompileMingw.bat`.
 ### All generated projects
-CMake, Make,a C++ compiler, and Armadillo are required to compile the generated projects.
+CMake, Make, a C++ compiler, and Armadillo are required to compile the generated projects.
 #### Linux
 Gcc is recommended as the C++ compiler.
 Example install of all needed packages for ubuntu: